marcinklimek/marcinklimek.github.io/content/privacy.md

     url: /about/subpage2/
     weight: 10
 ---
-Polska wersja poniżej [PL]

 ## [EN]

 ## Who am I?

-I am the owner of the website: https://klimek.link/blog.
+I am the owner of the website: https://klimek.link/.
 It is purely personal in nature.
 Mainly it&#8217;s a collection of links to something I&#8217;m interested in.

 ## What personal information do I collect and why I don&#8217;t collect it?